 where $ \bm{x}'_{t'} $ represents the right latent vector after undergoing a pixel shift, and the $i$th element of $\bm{X}'_{t'}$ is expressed by

-where $\mathcal{S}$ represents the operation of Stereo Pixel Shift in Eq. \ref{eq:sps}, $D$ is the corresponding disparity map of the image, and $ \mathbf{M} $ is a Boolean matrix of the same shape as $\bm{x}$ that signifies the mask, with values set to True for the pixels that have been shifted.
-The variable $\bm{x}_{t'-1}$ denotes the latent vector of the left image at timestep $t'-1$, which we represent by
+where $\mathcal{S}$ represents the operation of Stereo Pixel Shift in Eq.~\ref{eq:sps}, $D$ is the corresponding disparity map of the image, and $ \mathbf{M} $ is a Boolean matrix of the same shape as $\bm{x}$ that signifies the mask, with values set to True for the pixels that have been shifted.
+The variable $\bm{x}_{t'-1}$ denotes the latent vector of the left image at time step $t'-1$.